nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-17-sweettooth_inc.md

 As we can see, the presence of the **.dockerenv** file confirms that we are indeed in a container!

 Hence, since docker.sock is writable by us, this essentially allows us to gain full access to the docker daemon even though we are in a container instead of the actual machine.
-This allows us to then run `docker` commands from within the container.
+This enables us to run `docker` commands from within the container, thus allowing us to do things like creating new containers etc.

 Let's try listing out all of the images on the machine using `docker`: